fusionpbx/fusionpbx-docs/source/dialplan/destinations.md

 -   **Context:** This will usually be public.

--

-    **Actions:** Choose where the call will go after it enters FusionPBX.
+  ### Actions: Choose where the call will go after it enters FusionPBX.

-    :   -   Dialplans can also be used as an action.
-To enable a dialplan to be visable go to [Dialplan \> Dialplan Manager](../dialplan/advanced_dialplans.html#enable-a-dialplan-destination)
-            and edit a dialplan.
+   -   Dialplans can also be used as an action.
+To enable a dialplan to be visable go to [Dialplan \> Dialplan Manager](../dialplan/advanced_dialplans.html#enable-a-dialplan-destination) and edit a dialplan.
 Select **True** from the **Destination** field and click save.
 This applies to dialplans that have a value in the **Number** field.

 -   **Caller ID Name Prefix:** Adds a name to the Caller ID that will display to the endpoint and call detail records.